vitejs/vite/README.md

 > 1.0.0-beta.3+

-Pre-compiled `.wasm` files can be directly imported - the default export will be a initialization function that returns a Promise of the exports object of the wasm instance:
+Pre-compiled `.wasm` files can be directly imported - the default export will be an initialization function that returns a Promise of the exports object of the wasm instance:

 ``` js
 import init from './example.wasm'